 The Irish primary school curriculum is child-centred.

 Generally, children are required to study Irish in school.
-Children who come to live in Ireland may be exempted from learning Irish in school.
+Some children may be exempted from learning Irish in school.

 Find out more about choosing a primary school for your child.

 Post-primary education is provided by different types of post-primary schools.

 - Junior Cycle – age 12 to 15 (approximately)